At a Glance

 - What are some meaningful actions we can take, even if only in our own home, neighborhood, or school?

-Coverage of breaking news is often incomplete and may also include information that is later discounted.
+News coverage of breaking news is often incomplete and may include information that is later discounted.
 Students should understand that initial reports may change as new information comes to light.
 Established news sources are less likely to spread misinformation, since they have processes for vetting stories before publishing.

 The following ideas may be helpful to guide a discussion: